Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

-I understand your point.
+I understand what you mean.
 You are right; this is not a simple story.
 This is also why I oppose you directly injecting money into the market because that does not solve your problem at all.
-What you are doing is essentially no different from just giving the money away!
+Doing so is essentially no different from just giving the money away!

-I think you must advance with a plan, not impulsively.
-What you just said, "If we refund, people will still come to trouble me," is not entirely the same.
-If you ultimately find a trustworthy third-party custodian and transfer the money out, it will at least reduce your risk of being kidnapped or extorted.
+I think you must advance with a plan, rather than acting impulsively.
+What you just said, "If we refund, everyone will still come to trouble me," is not entirely the same thing.
+If you ultimately find a trustworthy third-party custodian and transfer the money out, it can at least reduce your risk of being kidnapped for ransom.
 Because in that case, the money is not in your hands; even if someone wants to threaten you, you cannot give them money.

 But I also understand your thinking—this 100 million dollars in your hands is, to some extent, your only bargaining chip for answers.
 Because Milei has been trying to distance himself from you.
-He initially admitted that you were part of the same group, but later he wanted to clear himself, but the fact is he was clearly involved in this project!
+He initially admitted that you were part of the team, but later he wanted to clear himself, but the fact is he clearly participated in this project!

 Hayden Davis: